 Abdullah’s father departed from them forever, when he was targeted in a drone attack, while he was buying clothes for his children for Eid in the market; and left behind him his eight children helpless.

 Abdullah tells his story like this, “After the martyrdom of my father, my family shifted from South Waziristan to Meeran Shah in search of peace.
 But, there too, we had to face the bullets and gun powder.
 I was very small but looking at that situation, I thought that I would also become a great commander and would fight, as there was no idea of pen and book in that area.

 My mother would sew clothes for the livelihood of our eight siblings.
-But we didn’t have any hope of life in those circumstances.
-Compelled by poverty, one day my mother decided to send me and my younger brother Shoaib to an orphanage (Al Islah Centre Mardan).
+But we did not have any hope of life in those circumstances.
+Compelled by poverty, one day my mother decided to send me and my younger brother Shoaib to an orphanage (AL ISLAH CENTER Mardan).

 We were really annoyed when we were leaving our mother and sisters.
-But we didn’t know that this institution will prove to be a paradise like gift on earth from Allah (S.W.T).
+But we did not know that this institution will prove to be a paradise like gift on earth from Allah (S.W.T).